- ABOUT US

 In August 2020 the Endowment made a $100 million grant to National Urban League for the Indianapolis African American Quality of Life Initiative.
 The initiative is a collaborative effort between National Urban League, the Indianapolis Urban League and the African American Coalition of Indianapolis to advance the prosperity of all of Indianapolis’ African American community.
 Learn More

 Strong neighborhoods help ensure that Indianapolis is a safe, livable community for all of its residents.
-Some grantees in this area are the Indianapolis Neighborhood Housing Partnership, Local Initiatives Support Corporation Indianapolis, Indianapolis Neighborhood Resource Center (INRC) and community centers such as Edna Martin Christian Center and Shepherd Community Center.
+Some grantees in this area are the Indianapolis Neighborhood Housing Partnership, Local Initiatives Support Corporation Indianapolis (LISC), Indianapolis Neighborhood Resource Center (INRC) and community centers such as Edna Martin Christian Center and Shepherd Community Center.

 Intellectual capital and community economic development are essential to Indianapolis’ efforts to be a place where people want to live, work and contribute to their community.
 Some grantees that promote intellectual capital and economic development, in addition to those funded through our education division, are the Central Indiana Corporate Partnership (CICP) Foundation, 16 Tech, Indianapolis Urban League, Indianapolis Public Library Foundation, Greater Indianapolis Chamber of Commerce Foundation and Mid-States Minority Supplier Development Council.